arjunprabhulal/vertex-ai-rag/README.md

 python vertex_ai_rag.py
 ```

-The script demonstrates:
-- Creating a RAG corpus
-- Importing documents
-- Direct context retrieval
-- Enhanced generation with RAG
-- Automatic cleanup of the created corpus when finished

-### Resource Management

-To prevent resource accumulation, the script automatically deletes the RAG corpus it creates after completing the process.
-This ensures you don't accumulate unused resources in your Google Cloud project.

 ## Documentation

-For more information on Vertex AI RAG, see the official [Google Cloud documentation](https://cloud.google.com/vertex-ai/generative-ai/docs/rag-quickstart).
+For more information on Vertex AI RAG, see the official [Google Cloud documentation](https://cloud.google.com/vertex-ai/generative-ai/docs/rag-overview).

+## Author

+For more articles on AI/ML and Generative AI, follow me on Medium: https://medium.com/@arjun-prabhulal